mosaic-design-system/docs/src/guidelines/accessibility.md

       * The colour themes for the guides are using our product branded colour theming and is signed off by your UX designer.

       * Copy is written as short and simply as possible in an inclusive manner.
-Please refer to the STYLE GUIDE for more information.
+Please refer to the [Style Guide](/guidelines/style-guide) for more information.

       * The link to access the product hub uses the correct icon and is displayed in a way that follows good colour contrast.
 ---